Pronounciation: CELL-tis re-tic-u-LA-ta

 Soil: This tough tree is tolerant of a variety of soil types including those that are alkaline.

 Watering: Give infrequent, but regular deep irrigations during the summer.

-Pruning: In most urban settings, this tree will need to have it's crown raised to the appropriate canopy base height.
+Pruning: In most urban settings, this tree will need to have its crown raised to the appropriate canopy base height.

 Disease and pests: None, noticeably resistant to oak root rot fungus.

 Additional comments: Western hackberry is an exceedingly tough tree with a homely and clumsy appearance; ergo, it is rarely planted as an amenity tree in Phoenix landscapes.
 However, for water conservation and native plantings purposes, western hackberry should be used more often in Phoenix landscapes as a deciduous shade tree.
-C. occidentalis (eastern hackberry) is very similar but larger and more vigorous with foliage to 5 inches long.
-C. ehrenbergiana (desert hackberry) is a shrubby relative that is indigenous to the desert southwest and is frankly more servicable than C. reticulata for native desert landscapes.
-Rather than in the low desert, western hackberry is more suitable as a shade tree for mid-elevation urban landscapes landscapes in Arizona such as are in Sierra Vista, Benson, Prescott, and Payson.
+C. occidentalis (eastern hackberry) is very similar but larger and more vigorous with larger foliage to 5 inches long.
+C. ehrenbergiana (desert hackberry) is a shrubby relative that is indigenous to the desert southwest, and is frankly more servicable than C. reticulata for native desert landscapes.
+Rather than in the low desert, western hackberry is more suitable as a shade tree for mid-elevation urban landscapes in Arizona cities and towns such as are in Sierra Vista, Benson, Prescott, and Payson.
 Western Hackberry can naturalize in favorable settings.